Dirichlet Duality and the Nonlinear Dirichlet Problem on Riemannian Manifolds

 Finally we note that for a general $F$ {\sl all sufficiently small balls in any local coordinate system are strictly $F$-convex} under the mild condition that $F$ contains critical jets (see Proposition 11.9).

 .3in \centerline{\headfont Existence without Comparison}

-Certain methods which go back to Bremermann and Walsh [B], [W] enable us to prove existence theorems in the absence of a monotonicity cone which includes cases without uniqueness.
-In particuar, we prove in section 12 that if $X=K/G$ is a riemannian homogeneous space and $F\ss J^2(X)$ is a $K$-invariant subequation, then existence holds for all continuous boundary data on any domain which is strictly $F$- and $\ft$-convex.
+Certain methods taken from complex analysis, which go back to Bremermann/Perron and then Walsh ([B], [W]), enable us to prove existence in the constant coefficient setting with no assumptions about a monotonicity cone.
+This includes many cases where uniqueness does not hold.
+More generally, we prove in Section 12 that if $X = K/G$ is a riemannian homogeneous space and $F\ss J^2(X)$ is a $K$-invariant subequation, then existence holds for all continuous boundary data on any domain which is strictly $F$- and $\ft$-convex.
 This applies in particular to the $p$-Laplace-Beltrami and infinite Laplace-Beltrami subequations mentioned above, where all domains are strictly $F$- and $\ft$-convex.

 The euclidean version of this result is stated as Theorem 12.7.
 It establishes existence for any constant coefficient subequation $\bbf$ on all strictly ${\bbf} $ and ${\wt \bbf}$-convex domains (when they exist).
 We follow this with an Example 12.8 of a second order equation where uniqueness does in fact fail.